 - Cross border implementation of an option arrangement

 Legal Counsel to Nedbank Group Limited (NGL) in the preparation of the loan funding and security documents required for the implementation of an ISDA option arrangement in favour of NGL, in respect of a West African listed company, and which involving a consideration of cross-jurisdictional regulatory issues.

 - SA Legal Counsel to the foreign lender banks (including, Bank of America, Merrill Lynch and Banco Santander) in re: the proposed ZAR6 billion debt funding of CFR for the proposed acquisition by CFR of Adcock Ingram, a SA JSE listed company.
 This also involved an escrow arrangement for the foreign banks as well as the navigation of all applicable Companies Act/JSE/Take-over regulations panel requirements in relation to the Offer, the issue of guarantees and the proposed closing settlement process.

 - Project Kudu: Legal Counsel to Lenders (Nedbank) in its ZAR2 billion funding of the acquisition by KTH of 49% of Kagiso Media, a JSE listed company.
 Prepared and advised on most aspects of the Finance, Security and Hedge Documentation, and navigated all applicable Companies Act/JSE/ Take-over regulations panel requirements in relation to the Offer, the issue of guarantees and the closing settlement process.

-- Project Mamba: Legal Counsel to Nedbank (as MLA) on a supervisory brief.
-This was a ZAR1 billion syndicated, infrastructure, project financing of the funding of the Mamba cement company
+- Project Mamba: Legal Counsel to Nedbank (as MLA) on a supervisory brief, and thereafter, for the more recent amendments as lead Counsel to Lenders.
+This was a ZAR1 billion syndicated, infrastructure, project financing of the funding of the Mamba cement company.